If You Need Technical Support for Resource Tuner

 I can't copy and paste icons from any file, including .exe and .dll files.
 Any ideas?

-Is there a possibility to change the Vista Start up Video?
+Is there a possibility to change the Windows Start Up Video?

-The start up Vista video is a series of PNG images which are embedded in \System32\authui.dll file.
+The Windows Start Up Video is a series of PNG images which are embedded in \System32\authui.dll file.
 Just open this file in Resource Tuner, extract the images, edit them, or replace the PNG images with your own PNGs, and you are done.

 What about a command-line version?